-The new normal is here and the name of the game is “remote”.
-As in, remote working, remote learning, remote meetings, etc. So now is the time to ensure your IT strategic planning is taking this new normal into account.
+The new normal is here and the name of the game is “remote.”
+As in, remote working, remote learning, remote meetings, etc. So now is the time to ensure you have a strategic IT plan in place.

 We assume you have an IT strategic plan, but if not, please click here so you can put one together.

 Otherwise, here are three initiatives you should be prioritizing or adding right now to make your remote employees more effective.